 There are two types of cross-country skiing.
 One is called classic-skiing, and the other skate-skiing.
 We focus on the classic style, but we can also provide the equipment for the skate style if you already have previous skating experience.
 Classic style is much gentler, easier for beginners to enjoy and progress.
 For the classic style you don’t require any downhill skiing knowledge, just a desire and the enthusiasm to try something new.
-When we take guests Cross country skiing for the first time, we always start on flat trails within the Kals Am Grossglockner valley.
+When we take guests Cross country skiing for the first time, we always start on flat trails within the Kals Am Grossglockner valley in East Tirol.
 On first encounter, we all tend to gently shuffle the skis forward.
 Eventually, as you start to feel more confident, you will move forward with a glide, using the ski poles intuitively for balance.
 The glide onwards develops with more speed and grace.
 If this sounds a bit daunting and complicated, don’t worry, you will always have some guidance from a member of the MoaAlm team.

 East Tirol has just over 400 km of groomed cross country ski trails, allowing easy access to the varied terrain.
-In our village of Kals Am Grossglockner, there are 25 km of well-prepared cross-country tracks for beginners to advanced.
+In our village of Kals Am Grossglockner, there are 25 km of well-prepared cross-country tracks for beginner skiers to advanced.
 The tracks take you over river bridge crossings, through forested areas and along the river that flows within the Hohe Tauren National Park.
 While you are gliding along the tracks you will be able to see many of the many mountain peaks that are above three thousand meters.
 The trails are well sign posted and are graded from Blue to Black, Blue being the gentler beginner routes.
 Some of our favourite trails take you past the Taurerwirt Hotel, the perfect place to sample some Austrian local dishes and warm up with a glass of Gluhwein or schnapps.

-If you want to join us for a week of winter activity, our season runs from December 7th to April 4th....
+If you want to join us for a week of winter activity, our season runs from December 10th to April 15th....